batocera-linux/batocera.linux/batocera-Changelog.md

 - Mame2003plus light gun controls properly mapped
 - Lr-swanstation light gun controls properly mapped
 - Sinden Lightgun will now start when booting Batocera
+- Fixed PS3 controllers not repairing after standby or poweroff
+- USB 2.0 with the Orange Pi 5.
 ### Changed
 - ES music volume on a logarithmic scale instead of linear one
 - if using the manual batocera.conf `splash.screen.resize` option, this will now adjust the playback resolution too